product guideMar 17, 2026·12 min read

 How is this different from the No-Show Predictor?+

 The No-Show Predictor (#14) predicts whether individual bookings will no-show based on historical patterns.
 The Booking-to-Close Analyzer correlates aggregate scheduling patterns with deal outcomes to optimize your meeting strategy.
 NSP is per-booking prediction; CBCA is monthly strategic analysis.
+The system prompts are standalone text files — edit scoring thresholds and output formats without touching the workflow JSON.

 Why only Sonnet instead of Opus?+

 The Fetcher retrieves Calendly data, the Enricher matches Pipedrive deals, and the Assembler pre-computes all correlation metrics — all code-only.
 The Analyst receives pre-computed numbers and applies a scoring rubric.
 Classification-tier reasoning that Sonnet 4.6 handles accurately at lower cost.
+Check the dependency matrix in the bundle for exact version requirements and credential setup steps.

 Is there a refund policy?+